yuting-yan/Core-CT/README.md

   * contains CT scan images of sediment and coral core for users to test Core-CT with

-_Last Modified December 21, 2020, Yu Ting Yan_
+_Last Modified June 10, 2020, Yu Ting Yan_

 Please contact Yu Ting Yan (yuting004@e.ntu.edu.sg) with any problems, questions, or concerns.